-The LOA form is located at: https://scs.georgetown.edu/resources-current-students/student-forms/and needs to be received in the Office of Academic Affairs & Compliance before the end of Add/Drop of the semester the leave is requested to begin.
+The LOA form is located at: https://scs.georgetown.edu/resources-current-students/studentforms/ and needs to be received before the end of the add/drop period of the semester the leave is requested to begin.
 Students who request a LOA during a semester during which they concurrently withdraw from courses will be subject to the registration, payment, and refund deadlines and policies for that semester.
 All registration periods and cessations (including Leaves of Absence and Withdrawals for Failure to Register) are recorded on the transcript.

 Students in the Executive MPS (EMPS) programs are required to be registered in courses in Fall, Spring and Summer.
-Students in the MPS majors who do not register for at least one course in Fall and Spring semesters and who are also not on a formal LOA will be automatically withdrawn for failure to register.
+Students in the MPS majors who do not register for at least one course in

+Fall and Spring semesters and who are also not on a formal LOA will be automatically withdrawn for failure to register.
 The statement "Withdrawn for failure to register" will be recorded on the student's transcript.
 These students are subject to Re-Enrollment and Re-Admission policies.
 Prior acceptance to a program does not guarantee re-admission, as admissions standards may be higher and more competitive in subsequent semesters.